vastlimits/pySigma-backend-uberAgent/README.md

 * uberagent-7.1.0: Compatible with uberAgent 7.1.0 events and properties.
 * uberagent-7.2.0: Compatible with uberAgent 7.2.0 events and properties.
 * uberagent-7.3.0: Compatible with uberAgent 7.3.0 events and properties.
+* uberagent-7.4.0: Compatible with uberAgent 7.4.0 events and properties.
 * uberagent-develop: Compatible with the upcoming uberAgent version.

 It supports the following output formats: